iptch/2024-fall-architectural-katas/C4/C1-context.md

 # Context Diagram (C1)

-The context diagram offers an overview of the software system, including the users interacting with it and the external systems connected to the application."
+The context diagram offers an overview of the software system, including the users interacting with it and the external systems connected to the application.

 ![Context Diagram](/C4/images/C1-Context.png)